-Key takeaways from President Biden’s ‘big boy’ NATO news conference
+Key takeaways from Biden’s NATO news conference: gaffes and defiance

 It was a moment that Trump himself quickly seized upon on social media.
 He also mocked Biden’s stutter: “Crooked Joe: ‘I’m following the advice of my commander-in-chief … my … my … my …'”

-Nevertheless, Biden was defiant in response to criticisms about his age and ability at the news conference.
+Nevertheless, Biden was defiant in response to criticisms about his age and capacity to lead at the news conference.

 “I think I’m the most qualified person to run for president,” he said.
 Of Trump, Biden added, “I beat him once, and I will beat him again.”

-When asked how he would reassure the American public about his ability to keep up with his fast-paced job, Biden responded: “The best way to assure them is the best way to assure myself.
+When asked how he would reassure the American public, Biden responded: “The best way to assure them is the best way to assure myself.
 And that is: Am I getting the job done?”

 Biden acknowledges other Democratic contenders